arizmendi-luis/LeBloon/README.md

 Tutorial: https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/circuitpython
 File can be found: https://circuitpython.org/board/feather_m4_express/

 a.
 Replace and add the files in LeGround Station into the root dir of the microcntroller.

+#### Plotting:

+1. Place the logged data from the sd cards into the data folder.
+2. In the plot.py code look for the vraiable FILENAME: change that filename path to the one you want to analyze
+3. run plot.py

+The sd cards will create a new log at power up, usally differentiated with an increasing number at the end.
+The larger the number the more recent the log is.

+Please view the data folder README for slightly more info